MIR: Stop the Press! The Apple store can’t sell iPhones

 I mean, who wants to QUEUE for an hour to charge their handset, only to discover that when they get to the front, they then have to wait around for a further two hours to watch their phone charge at an unsecured bar.

-Joined up thinking really not their speciality it would seem
+Joined up thinking really not their specialty it would seem.

 Well, while the Orange monkeys were missing out on potentially 3hrs of great music, I managed to find a little store amongst the clothes stalls and falafel vendors, which specialised in phone charging.